“The new earth quickens as you rise.

 – Ruth Barren, The May Queen is Waiting

 May Day, also known as Beltaine, has long been celebrated as a holiday that celebrates the fertility of the springtime lands, and the sun.
 Celebrations to this day include the famous May Poles, bonfires, and dancing.
 With warm weather, and flourishing plants, it’s the perfect time to celebrate the potential nature holds.
 To help get you into the spirit of this time of year, I’m sharing 6 ways you can celebrate May Day or Beltaine alone or with your friends and family.

 Beltaine is known for bonfires.
 A common tradition is to leap over the bonfire for luck and purification, but I would recommend the safer route of simply dancing around it instead (please do not jump over any bonfires!).
 Bonfires are a fun way to gather with friends and enjoy each other’s company.
 Bring some of your favorite beverages and snacks, add your favorite people and it’s the best way to spend a warm evening.
 No place for a bonfire?
 Try a fire pit, or in a pinch simply light a candle.
 A red, orange, yellow, or gold candle would be perfect for this occasion.

 A food staple, bread has an association with fertility and prosperity, which is exactly what Beltaine or May Day is all about!
-Bonus points if you shape it into the form of the sun or make any breads that are yellow in color.
-That could include egg breads, breads that include saffron, or potato bread.
+Bonus points if you shape it into the form of the sun or make any loaves of bread that are yellow in color.
+That could include egg-bread, bread that include saffron, or potato bread.